US stocks slip following the latest discouraging signal on the economy

 Another business in the real estate, rental and leasing industry told the institute that economic “uncertainty remains the dominant theme.
 However, the tariff talk has turned out to be much more bluster than actual policy, and businesses have seemed to tune out the noise.”

-Palantir Technologies jumped 7.4% after the provider of AI platforms reported a stronger profit for the latest quarter than analysts expected.
+Palantir Technologies rose 7.8% after the AI-platform provider reported a stronger profit for the latest quarter than analysts expected.
 The AI darling also raised its forecast for revenue over the full year, and its stock climbed further after it had already doubled for the year so far coming into the day.

 “We continue to see the astonishing impact of AI leverage,” CEO Alex Karp said.